conexaoazul/documentation/content/applications/websites/ecommerce/order_handling.rst

    - If the customer pays via :ref:`wire transfer <payment_providers/bank_payments/wire_transfer>`,
      the quotation is *not* automatically confirmed.
 In this case, the customer receives a notification on the :guilabel:`My account` page of their :doc:`customer account
-     <customer_accounts>` to review and pay for the order.
-After the payment is received, the order
+     <configuration/customer_accounts>` to review and pay for the order.
+After the payment
-     must be manually confirmed in the backend.
+     is received, the order must be manually confirmed in the backend.

 .. seealso::
    - :doc:`checkout`